antieau/antieau.github.io/_posts/2026-08-27-gunter-malle-juergen-klueners-ai.markdown

 **Gunter Malle:** The challenge was to produce at least one polynomial for every transitive group of degree 24 and for every possible signature.
 There was a system to weight the various submissions.
 It wasn’t exactly the number of successes; it also depended on how many other people had the same polynomial, or whether you were the only one to get it.

 **Jürgen Klüners:** At some point we learned that there was this competition.
 Gunter took the initiative to open an account and produce some first examples.
 Then I talked to him and said, “Let us do it together,” in some sense.
 In the beginning, our biggest problem was how to submit them, not how to produce them.
-At least I spent more time than I should have done.
+I have to say that I spent more time on this competition than I should have done.

-We have this database up to degree 23, and some years ago we tried to fill in more or less all the signatures in degree 16.
-We were almost successful.
+We have this database up to degree 23, and some years ago we tried to fill in more or less all the signatures in degree 16, where we have 1954 groups and many more signatures.
+We were almost successful with missing cases in two groups.
 In degree 12, you have 301 groups; in degree eight, you only have 50 groups [[2]](#database).

 **Benjamin Antieau:** What makes this hard?